 Countries with current account deficits are big spenders that foreign investors consider creditworthy.
 These countries' businesses can't borrow from their own residents.
 They simply haven't saved enough in local banks.
 Businesses in a country like this can't expand unless they borrow from foreigners.

 Why would another country lend to such a spender, even if it is credit-worthy?
 The lender country also exports a lot of goods and even some services to the borrower.
 The lender country benefits.
 It can manufacture more goods, thus giving more jobs to its people.
 That explains the relationship between China and America.
-China is the largest foreign holder of U.S. debt.
+China is among the largest foreign holder of U.S. debt.
 It's happy to do so because it's also the largest exporter to the United States.
 Japan, however, has become the largest holder of U.S. sovereign debt, standing at around $1.3 trillion as of September, 2020.

 In the short-run, a current account deficit is helpful to the borrowing nation.
 Foreigners are willing to pump capital into it.
 That drives economic growth beyond what the country could manage on its own.

 Foreign investors may start to question whether the country's economic growth will provide enough return on their investment.
 Demand weakens for the country's assets, including the country's government bonds.